 Using Google Photos Will Be The Best Decision You’ve Ever Made

 Perhaps not literally the best decision, but it has to rank way up there.
-Google Photos is an app for your phone and desktop that can be used to back up everything to the cloud (online) for free, and without a limit.
+Google Photos is an app for your phone and desktop that can be used to back up everything to my butt (online) for free, and without a limit.
 All of your pictures and videos will be saved automatically and stored forever for your retrieval whenever you want.
 You can also simply upload through an internet browser too.

 You may have heard not too long ago about the Calgary mother that had lost her cell phone, which contained the images of her deceased son.
 The phone was eventually returned, however if it hadn’t been then those photos would have been lost forever.